-August picnics or barbecues, when the sun is shining, the grass is green and birds are singing… When the basket is full of yummy sandwiches and bottles of home-made compote… If you’re planning a summer eat-out with your friends and family but want to do it differently than usually, take a glimpse on these picnic inspirations from art!
+The days are getting warmer and longer and all I can think about are picnics and barbecues; when the sun is shining, the grass is green and birds are singing; when the basket is full of yummy sandwiches and bottles of home-made compote.
+If you’re planning a spring eat-out with your friends and family but want to do it differently than usual, take a glimpse at these picnic inspirations from art!

 Fernando Botero, a contemporary Colombian artist offers us a picnic in his usual exaggerated-volume style.
-This picnic seems so chilled at first gaze, a healthy basket filled with fruit and vegetables, napping somewhere in the wilderness… It’s on the second gaze that we notice a hand of the smoking lady and an unsettling eruption of a vulcano in the background.
+This picnic seems so relaxed at first gaze, a healthy basket filled with fruit and vegetables, napping somewhere in the wilderness.
+It’s on the second gaze that we notice the hand of the smoking lady and the unsettling eruption of a volcano in the background.

-Breakfast on a hammock?
+Breakfast in a hammock?
 Is there anything more relaxing than a Sunday brunch in your garden?
 Just remember next time to put up a Japanese screen to make it look more Impressionist!

 I love the feeling when the picnic is finished and everyone is full and happy, children play outside, adults go for a walk and the wind dances with the tablecloth and women’s hats.